 Plastic cube-corner prismatic materials are the most common type applied as retroreflective material at aids to navigation.

 The colour may change due to pigment fading and loss of transparency caused by UV exposure.
 The material for unbending cube corners may crack allowing moisture to penetrate and destroy the sheet.
-Due to the harsh environment the retroreflective material are often exposed for mechanical injury caused by scratching from too close passing vessels, ice scratching, change in temperature and humidity etc.
+Due to the harsh environment the retroreflective materials are often exposed for mechanical injury caused by scratching from to close passing vessels, ice scratching, change in temperature and humidity etc.

-Microprismatic materials that are in flexible materials will deform, changing the shape of faces and spreading the returned light, thus lowering the value at the same geometry.
+Microprismatic materials that are used in flexible materials will deform, changing the shape of faces and spreading the returned light, thus lowering the value at the same geometry.

 Precaution when using Radar Reflector in combination with Retroreflecting Materials